tsgxcode/Code-Loisville-JS-Course/readme.txt

 Record Stash!

-This is kind of a catolog for storing record colletion info:
+This is kind of a catolog for storing record colletion data, for vinyl collectors:
 Artist's name, the album, the year is was released.
 It is stored in Firebase(by Google).
 The user need a Google Firebase account(the free version is fine) and the fields will be automatically created when he/she creates the app.